paveletto99/rust-microservices-sandbox/README.md

 $ cargo init RustMicroservicesSandbox
 ```

-> For initilaizing Rust projects in Devcontainer (Ctrl + Shift + P) you must use the following commad instead
+> For initilaizing Rust projects in Devcontainer (Ctrl + Shift + P or equivalent one) you must use the following commad instead

 ```bash
 $ export USER=root && cargo init RustMicroservicesSandbox